Youth Justice Team

-This multi-agency approach allows the YOT to be responsive to local needs, and work with the services and plans of other agencies in Gateshead to address youth crime.
+This multi-agency approach allows the YJT to be responsive to local needs, and work with the services and plans of other agencies in Gateshead to address youth crime.

 The Youth Justice Board website tells you all about how the youth justice system works.